brandstrat-sas/omldeploytool/docker-compose-qa/README.md

 cd omldeploytool/docker-compose
 ```

-# OMniLeads & Docker Compose

-In this folder, we will find three Docker Compose files.

-* **docker-compose.yml**: is used to launch the stack on the workstation with Docker Desktop.
-* **docker-compose_prod.yml**: is used to launch the stack on a VPS or VM."
-* **docker-compose_prod_external_bucket.yml**: is used to launch the stack on a VPS or VM and using an external bucket

 ## Setup your environment

 You need to create a .env file by using (cp) the environment file provided here.